DavidVentura/blog/blog/raw/building-a-compiler/POST.md

 f(1,2,3,4)
 ```

-To deal with this, I wrote the following calling convention:
+To deal with this, I decided on the following calling convention:

 All functions receive a single argument of type `TVSlice_t` (a slice being an array of `TValue` + an explicit `length` field).